-It shows many pathways through the care system with a carer or caseworker acting as a guide, ultimately leading to independence for every young person - "whether we live with family or strangers, study, work, or just try our best, the paths we choose, and are guided through in our youth are what we use to prepare ourselves for the happiest adulthood we can achieve".
-Billy Black
+"The banner and logo show many pathways through the care system with a carer or caseworker acting as a guide, ultimately leading to independence of every young person.
+Whether we live with family or strangers, study, work or just try our best, the paths we choose and are guided through in our youth are what we use to prepare ourselves for the happiest adulthood we can achieve."
+BIlly Black